Knowledge Management for Contact Centers and Helpdesks: Lessons From the Global 2000

 The primary cause for this pattern is diminished attention by management once the project has been launched, and failure to rigorously maintain and update the knowledge base.

-This trend also reflects the nature of the problems knowledge management is designed to solve, the indirect training knowledge management provides to L1 agents, and the combination of short-term and long-term goals knowledge management is expected to achieve.
+This trend also reflects the nature of the problems KM is designed to solve, the indirect training it provides to L1 agents, and the combination of short-term and long-term goals it is expected to achieve.

 In a contact center dealing with high turnover, with under-trained L1 agents and a chronic shortage of L2 agents to handle escalations, KM will produce immediate short-term results apparent after a few weeks in the form of shorter hold times and call durations, lower call-back rates, fewer escalations, and an overall improvement in customer satisfaction.
 KM will also yield long-term results, apparent after several quarters, in the form of shorter training cycles, more favorable customer-to-agent and L1-to-L2-agent ratios, and, in many cases, indirect results such as reduced churn.

 In between the first blush of success and the realization of long-term goals, there is a period where short-term benefits are no longer increasing and it is too soon to use long-term metrics.
 This is the region of the graph labeled the “Trough of Despair.”
 This trough is usually characterized by a decline in system utilization rates.
 This may not be as alarming as it seems since it probably indicates that agents are improving in their ability to respond to customers.
 Nonetheless, under-utilization of any system is problematic, and this leads to the final factor in a successful knowledge management deployment: The need for long-term maintenance and change management.